-Configure SPF Records for N-sight RMM
+Configure DNS Records for N-sight RMM email notifications

 When you change the From address in your Mail Templates, for example to an email address from your domain, it can result in the email being classified as coming from a spoofed domain.
 Your recipients may fail to receive the email because of filtering intended to prevent email address spoofing.

 If you use a custom From address in a mail template, you must ensure the address exists.
 If the From address does not exist, our sender verification check may fail.
+For reference, the default mail server for the From address is alert@remote.management.

 You can set up Sender Policy Framework (SPF) for the domain to help prevent spoofing.
 SPF is an email authentication method to prevent spammers from sending messages on behalf of your domain.
 An SPF record lists all authorized hostnames / IP addresses that are permitted to send email on behalf of your domain.